irenanguyenn/SecureChat/README.md

 # SecureChat

 ## Overview
-SecureChatBeta is a modern-version of the Websocket Project.
+SecureChat is a modern-version of the Websocket Project.
 It is a real-time web chat platform with user-friendly design, Firebase integration, and extended functionality.
 Built for remote teams or individuals needing a lightweight but secure communication tool, SecureChatBeta brings together secure messaging, user authentication, friend management, and responsive UI—all in the browser.

 ## WebSocket Project Features (Old):
 - End-to-End Encrypted Communication via WSS